Andi Janjeva: Partizani Tirana

 In July 2023, Janjeva joined Kategoria Superiore U-21 side Partizani Tirana U-21.
 His debut with Partizani Tirana U-21 came on 25 October against Tirana U-21 after being named in the starting line-up.

 On 1 November 2023, Janjeva was named as a Partizani Tirana's first team substitute for the first time in a Kategoria Superiore match against Laçi.
 His debut with Partizani Tirana's first team came on 27 November against Dinamo City after being named in the starting line-up.

 International career

 On 19 November 2017, Janjeva was named as part of the Kosovo U16 squad for 2017 Aegean Mercedes Cup.
 His debut with Kosovo U16 came a day later against the host Turkey U16 after being named in the starting line-up.

 On 1 August 2019, Janjeva received a call-up from Kosovo U19 for a three-day training camp in Pristina that was being held as part of preparations for the UEFA Euro 2020 qualifications.

 On 15 March 2022, Janjeva received a call-up from Kosovo U21 for the UEFA Euro 2023 qualification matches against Slovenia U21, but he was an unused substitute in these matches.

-Playing style

-A modern day technically gifted defender, he has always been very comfortable on the ball alongside great passing range with both feet, very strong in aerial and ground duels and blessed with great recovery pace.
-His excellent ball-playing ability combined with his agility and dynamism is a factor in him being able to play at right-back alongside center-back.
-He possesses all the attributes required as a defender in the modern game.